 Marketing owned "brand campaigns."
 HR owned "recruitment content."
 Sales owned "enablement materials."
 Leadership owned "thought leadership."

-Each department was solving their piece of the puzzle without seeing how the pieces connected.
+Each department solving their piece of the puzzle without seeing how the pieces connected.

 Nobody had strategic overview connecting all four business objectives through unified creative strategy.